 Remember that CMR is dedicated to keeping our community safe and beautiful.
 We are always here to help you prepare for storm season and recover from hurricane damage.
 Give us a call to set up a free roof inspection (855) ROOF-CMR.

 1. Inspect Your Roof

 Before storm season arrives, schedule an expert roof inspection to ensure that your roof is in good condition.
 It’s best to book your appointment as far in advance as possible in case your roof requires a repair or replacement.
-If damage is present, it will take some time to get insurance approval and to complete your roofing project.
 You don’t want to be caught mid-replacement when a storm hits!

 Remember that most damage cannot be spotted from the ground.
 To avoid causing damage to your roof, be sure to call a professional roofing company that understands how to inspect your roof correctly.